QCD thermalization: Ab initio approaches and interdisciplinary connections: Equilibration in QCD kinetic theory

 On the other hand, QCD kinetic theory does contain the necessary physical processes, such as elastic and inelastic scatterings, to describe QCD thermalization at weak coupling.
-Therefore in the absence of real time non-perturbative QCD computations, extrapolating the weak coupling results to strongly interacting systems provides a useful baseline, which can be systematically improved upon.
+Therefore in the absence of real time non-perturbative QCD computations, extrapolating the weak coupling results to larger couplings provides a useful baseline that can be systematically improved upon.

-As we will discuss below, the dependence on the coupling constant is better replaced by the value of shear viscosity $\upeta/s$---a physical property of the QGP.
-The relaxation to equilibrium is naturally controlled by the strength of dissipative processes.
+As we will later discuss, the dependence on the coupling constant is better replaced by the value of shear viscosity $\upeta/s$, a physical property of the QGP.
+The relaxation to equilibrium is naturally controlled by the strength of the dissipative processes.
 Therefore rescaling weakly coupled kinetic theory dynamics to small values of $\upeta/s$ (favored by hydrodynamic modeling of QGP) can be fairly compared to heavy-ion phenomenology and other microscopic models.
-This includes genuinely strongly coupled systems discussed in \Sec{sec:strongcoupling}.
-Finally, the second order transport coefficients expressed in units of $\upeta/s$ are rather insensitive to the absolute value of the coupling constant or expansion order~\cite{Ghiglieri:2018dgf}.
-This may indicate that lessons learned from QGP equilibration in leading order kinetic theory are more robust than the LO expansion itself.
+This includes the genuinely strongly coupled systems discussed in \Sec{sec:strongcoupling}.
+An indication that lessons learned from QGP equilibration in leading order kinetic theory are more robust than the LO expansion itself.

-There have been a number of phenomenological applications of QCD kinetic theory in studying the equilibration of the QGP in heavy-ion collisions.
+There have been a number of phenomenological applications of kinetic theory to the study of thermalization in QCD.
+Early notable examples include Refs.~\cite{Hwa:1985tv, Biro:1993qt,Geiger:1991nj}.
 Numerical implementations of classical kinetic theory including elastic $gg\leftrightarrow g g$ and inelastic $gg\leftrightarrow ggg$ gluon scatterings were pioneered in Ref.~\cite{Xu:2004mz,El:2007vg}.
-The quantum kinetic theory including all leading order processes was first implemented in Ref.~\cite{York:2014wja,Kurkela:2014tea}.
-Simulations of longitudinally expanding homogeneous gluon plasmas demonstrated the bottom-up equilibration scenario at weak couplings~\cite{Kurkela:2015qoa}.
-The equilibration of inhomogeneities was studied in Ref.~\cite{Keegan:2016cpi, Kurkela:2018wud, Kurkela:2018vqr}.
-Finally, the inclusion of the quark degrees of freedom allowed for kinetic theory simulations of chemical equilibration~\cite{Kurkela:2018oqw, Kurkela:2018xxd}.
+We will now focus on the results from the numerical implementations of quantum kinetic theory, including all of the leading order processes that were discussed in \Sec{sec:ekt}.